michael-fa/DiscordAMX_net3.1/README.md

 The core goal is to make Discord Bots more easier for everyone!
 For more about PAWN [click here](https://www.compuphase.com/pawn/pawn.htm).
 This project depends heavily on [DSharpPlus](https://dsarpplus.github.io).
 A .NET Framework package allowing me to interact with Discord's API as easy as possible.
-Even tho the community (staff) is weird, totally arogant and ignorant at the same time.
-Full of troll-staff.
-Idk or its me not vibin'.
 ```
 #include <a_dcamx>